RRangly/Fantasy_TD_Play/README.md

 Gui, Traits, Mob, Tower, and Map Data are stored in ReplicatedStorage.

-### Game
+- Game

 The GuiAssets.tsx file is for GUI components in Roact, in JSX syntax.

 Traits.ts file is for the Trait instance, which users gain throughout the playthrough

-### Maps
+- Maps

 All files in this file are for storing data of each map in the game

-### Mobs
+- Mobs

 MobMechanics.ts creates the mechanic for Mob instances (spawning, movement, health, etc.) As the game gets further into development, mobs will be just like towers, with each mob having a unique power.

-### Towers
+- Towers

 All files in this folder are for storing data of each tower in the game.
 Since each tower has a unique mechanics,

 TowerMechanics.ts creates the mechanic for Tower instances (finding the best target, level, stats, etc.)

-### Data
+- Data

 The data.ts file manages the game data.
 This code is fairly short since it utilizes a very efficient table system that Roblox provides, which tables unless cloned, are a reference to a single table and not a separate one from other tables pointing to the same data.

 ## ServerScriptService

-### Modules
+- Modules

 BaseManager.ts manages the player's base's health.

 CoinManager.ts manages the player's coins.

-MapManager.ts manages loading maps and placing them in the correct place, utilizing the Maps file in ReplicatedStorage
+MapManager.ts manages loading maps and placing them in the correct place, utilizing the Maps file in ReplicatedStorage.

-MobManager.ts manages mob behaviour, spawning them, despawning them, giving damage to them, moving them, utilizing the Mobs file in ReplicatedStorage
+MobManager.ts manages mob behaviour, spawning, despawning, giving damage to, and moving them, utilizing the Mobs file in ReplicatedStorage.

-###Game
+ShopManager.ts used to manage the shop, but the shop is currently gone.

+TowerManager.ts manages placing, upgrading, selling, and changing the tower, along with attacking them.

+TraitsManager.ts manages choosing traits, and invoking them at the right time.

+WaveManager.ts manages each wave, determining how many and how strong the mobs are going to be, by assigning weights and a degree of randomness.

+- Game

+In this part, I will explain the execution process of the game code.

-All server-sided code are ultimately done in this file.
+All server-side codes are ultimately done in this file (Game.server.ts).

+(The players join the lobby of the game first, a different codebase that isn't public yet, then gets sent to this instance) When the player joins the game, it sends a signal to the server once loaded.
+Then, the server sets up a knit service to communicate, then creates an instance of the player

 ## StarterPlayer